web-deps/odom/docs/api/create-component/middleware.md

 ### `custom`

 Array of functions used to process [`styles`](./create-component.md#styles).
-The functions are involked in the order they are put in the array.
+The functions are invoked in the order they are put in the array.
 The result of one function is passed to the next function.
 The end result is used to style the component.
 These utilities override all the default styling utilities of a component.